huyv2/java-core-embedded-tomcat-mini-framework/README.md

 # java-core-embedded-tomcat-mini-framework
 Just use java core, embedded tomcat and a good mindset how to build a framework from origin.
-Follwing Domain design driven Data example:
+Follwing domain driven design Data example:
 {
     "source": "hl",